Blackburn, Tuberville send NEA letter asking for additional information on pro-CRT efforts

 '[M]ay we know what information the NEA is collecting on critics of CRT?'

 Sens.
-Marsha Blackburn, R-Tenn., and Tommy Tuberville, R-Ala. are requesting additional information from one of the nation's largest teachers' unions after it pledged to research opponents of critical race theory (CRT).
+Marsha Blackburn, R-Tenn., and Tommy Tuberville, R-Ala., are requesting additional information from one of the nation's largest teachers' unions after it pledged to research opponents of critical race theory (CRT).

 "We are deeply concerned that the NEA, the nation's largest labor union representing over 3 million school faculty, is proposing to ‘fight back against anti-Critical Race Theory (CRT) rhetorics’ by collecting and publicizing information about opponents of CRT," reads the letter obtained by Fox News.